theodorejb/peachy-sql/README.md

 ### Transactions

-Call the `begin` method to start a transaction. `query` and any of the shorthand methods can then be called as needed, before committing or rolling back the transaction with `commit` or `rollback`.
+Call the `begin` method to start a transaction. `prepare`, `execute`, `query` and any of the shorthand methods can then be called as needed, before committing or rolling back the transaction with `commit` or `rollback`.

 ### Other methods and options